-Catalan president Quim Torra’s suspension as a parliamentarian has divided the Spanish region’s ruling separatist parties.
+Catalan president Quim Torra’s suspension as a parliamentarian has divided the Spanish region’s ruling separatists.

 In a session of the regional parliament on Monday, Speaker Roger Torrent of the Republican Left warned Torra, who leads the center-right Together for Catalonia, that his vote would not be counted in accordance with a ruling by the Spanish electoral commission.
 The entire Together for Catalonia delegation then abstained from all parliamentary business in protest.

-The electoral commission has ordered Torra to resign as lawmaker for violating regulations on political neutrality.
-The Catalan leader refused to remove a banner from the regional government palace in Barcelona during the last election that called for the release of nine separatists who are in prison for leading a failed independence push in 2017.
-Among them is Republican Left leader Oriol Junqueras.
+The electoral commission has ordered Torra to step down as lawmaker for violating regulations on political neutrality.
+During the last election, he refused to remove a banner from his government’s palace in Barcelona that called for the release of nine separatists who were imprisoned for leading a failed breakaway from Spain in 2017.
+Among them is the Republican Left party leader, Oriol Junqueras.

-Torra argued only the Catalan parliament could remove him.
+Torra argued only the Catalan parliament can remove him.
 Its presidium has now sided with the electoral commission, although it believes Torra can continue to serve as president.
-Torra is appealing the electoral commission’s decision to the Supreme Court in Madrid.
-It is unlikely to rule in his favor.
+Torra is appealing the electoral commission’s decision to the Supreme Court in Madrid, but it is unlikely to rule in his favor.

 The dispute marks a role reversal for the two independence parties.

 As recently as four years ago, Together for Catalonia, then called Democratic Convergence of Catalonia, was more moderate.
 It gradually shifted from pro-autonomy to pro-independence when public support for secession rose and the Spanish government, then led by the conservative People’s Party, refused to make concessions.